- Cancer Information

 - Have you discussed your wishes for end-of-life care with your family, carers and health professionals?

-- Have you recorded your wishes for future medical care in an advance care directive or appointed a substitute decision-maker?
+- Have you recorded your wishes for future medical care in an advance care directive and appointed a substitute decision-maker?

-- Are there any cultural, spiritual or religious practices that you would like carried out before or at the time of your death, or once you have died?
+- Are there any cultural, spiritual or religious practices that you would like carried out before or after your death?
 Who do you need to ask to make sure this happens?

-- Do you want a minister, priest, rabbi, imam or another spiritual adviser present at the end?
+- Do you want a minister, priest, rabbi, imam or another spiritual practitioner present at the end?

 - Do you want to be buried or cremated?
 Do you have a burial plot?
-Would you like your ashes scattered in a particular place?
+Would you like your ashes scattered in a specific place?

 - What are your preferences for a memorial service?
-Have you shared your wishes?
+Have you shared your wishes with family and friends?